flairNLP/flair/resources/docs/HUNFLAIR2_TUTORIAL_3_TRAINING_NER.md

 # 3. make the tag dictionary from the corpus
 tag_dictionary = corpus.make_label_dictionary(label_type="ner")

-# 4. the default prefixed strings for the final model are the union of
+# 4. the final model will on default predict all the entity types seen
-#    all entity types occurring in the individual corpora
+#    in the training corpora, e.g., disease and chemicals here
 augmentation_strategy = EntityTypeTaskPromptAugmentationStrategy(
     all_entity_types
 )